quarto-dev/quarto-web/docs/extensions/listings/README.md

 1. Hosted from a GitHub repository.
 2. Include a `README.md` file that describes how to install them and provides examples of syntax and usage.
-3. Clearly indicates that they are available under an open-source license.
+3. Clearly indicate that they are available under an open-source license.

 You can edit the YAML files online and automatically submit a pull request using the following links (no contributor agreement is required for these pull requests):